auth0/docs/articles/quickstart/backend/aspnet-core-webapi/02-using.md

 ![Unauthorized request in Postman](/media/articles/server-apis/aspnet-core-webapi/postman-not-authorized.png)

-As mentioned in the previous step, you will need to pass along an `access_token` in the HTTP Authorization header.
+As mentioned, you will need to pass along an `access_token` in the HTTP Authorization header.
 A quick and easy way to obtain an `access_token` for test purposes is from the __Test__ tab of your API settings:

 ![Obtain a JWT](/media/articles/server-apis/aspnet-core-webapi/request-access-token.png)